Find Grad Schools

 207 Yearly Graduations

-Pennsylvania State University - University Park tops the list of the most popular school in the U.S. for social sciences majors who are seeking their graduate certificate.
-Roughly 89,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,400 per year, while in-state graduate students, on average, pay $23,189 per year.
-For the 2020-2021 academic year, 207 graduate certificates were handed out to social sciences majors at Penn State University Park.
-Of these students, 39% were women and 22% were members of underrepresented racial-ethnic groups.
+Pennsylvania State University - Main Campus tops the list of the most popular school in the U.S. for social sciences majors who are seeking their graduate certificate.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
+During the most recent year for which we have data, 207 people received their graduate certificate in social sciences from Penn State University Park.

 #2